-How to make kefir takes about five-minutes; I have had a love affair with it since it fixed in one week a severe bellyache of many years.
+Once you know how to make kefir it takes only about five-minutes; I have had a love affair with this ancient natural probiotic since it fixed in one week a severe bellyache of many years' duration.

-These days we are overexposed to many drugs and chemicals that harm the normal-flora that dwell in our intestines, bladders and even the armpit.
+These days we are all overexposed to many drugs and chemicals that harm the normal-flora that dwells in our intestines, bladders and even the armpit.
 In the happy tum there is an astonishing 2kg of friendly bacteria, viruses and yeast cells.

-Most of us are seriously deficient so making a natural probiotic in your home is the solution; we have found how to make kefir the simplest.
+Most of us are seriously deficient so preparing a natural probiotic in your home is the solution; we have found how to make kefir the simplest.
 It takes about five-minutes.

 Initially you should make kefir daily for perhaps a month.
 How frequently you consume it after that is totally dependent on your lifestyle.
-We find that twice a week works for our well-being but there appears to be very few guidelines, so follow your own instincts.
+We find that twice a week works for our well-being; there appear to be very few guidelines, so follow your own instincts.

-Then you either drink the cultured-milk that you have strained off, or use it in a smoothie to soften the sour taste.
-It is not to everyone's liking but with half a banana and a teaspoon of raw honey it is perfectly palatable.
+Then you either drink the cultured-milk that you have strained off; or use it in a smoothie to soften the sour taste.
+It is not to everyone's liking but with a quarter of a banana and a teaspoon of raw honey it is perfectly palatable.

 Made with raw-milk I find it is a little sweeter but obviously you must know your dairyman.
-Contamination with unfriendly bacteria is possible.
+Contamination from unfriendly bacteria is possible.